-THREE GODFATHERS (1948).
+Three Godfathers (1948).
 John Wayne stars in this western morality tale about three outlaws who come across a dying woman and her newborn baby.
-The symbolism between the Christ-child and this new foundling has a redemptive effect on the three bandits.
+The symbolism between the Christ-child and this new baby has a redemptive effect on the three bandits.
 Unrated.

-THE CHRISTMAS MIRACLE OF JONATHAN TOOMEY (2007).
+The Christmas Miracle of Jonathan Toomey (2007).
 Tom Berenger, Joely Richardson.
-A mysterious recluse also happens to be the best wood carver in the valley.
-Slowly the woodcutter finds his world transformed by a young boy and his mother, who have asked him to carve a yuletide scene.
+A mysterious recluse also happens to be the best woodcarver in the valley.
+Slowly the woodcarver finds his world transformed by a young boy and his mother, who have asked him to carve a yuletide scene.
 Positive messages, including a respect for God and Christ (prayers are spoken, church is attended and the main characters acknowledge the birth of Christ).
 Unrated.

-THE FOURTH WISEMAN.
-Gateway Films/Vision Video.
-Same story, but for adults.
+The Fourth Wiseman (1985).
 Martin Sheen stars as a devout man searching for the Messiah in order to give valuable treasures.
 But one by one he sells his priceless gifts to help the needy.
 Full of compassion and illustrations of how our Lord would have us treat our fellow man.
-(60 minutes.)
 Unrated.

-THE BISHOP’S WIFE (1947).
+The Bishop's Wife (1947).
 Cary Grant, Loretta Young.
 An angel aids a struggling minister.
 I marveled at the ending sermon given by the bishop, played by David Niven.
-Standing behind his pulpit, the Reverend reminds his parishioners to focus attention on Christ.
-“All the stockings are filled, except one.
-We’ve even forgotten to hang it up.
+Standing behind his pulpit, the reverend reminds his parishioners to focus their attention on Christ: "All the stockings are filled, except one.
+We've even forgotten to hang it up.
 The stocking for the child born in a manger.
-It’s His birthday we’re celebrating.
-Don’t let us ever forget that.
+It's His birthday we're celebrating.
+Don't let us ever forget that.
 Let us each ask what He would wish for most.
-And then, let each put in his share.”
-Wow.
+And then, let each put in his share."
 Unrated.

-PRANCER.
-(1989) Sam Elliott, Rebecca Harrell, Cloris Leachman.
+Prancer (1989).
+Sam Elliott, Rebecca Harrell, Cloris Leachman.
 A precocious 8-year-old cares for a wounded reindeer she believes is one of Santa's flying helpers.
 Not just another film promoting the existence of Santa Claus, its theme is about believing in things unseen.
-Contains positive lessons about faith, family love (although the father is a bit of a grump - a no-nonsense farmer frustrated with financial problems and single parenting, but we see his love for the children by film's end), spiritual healing, and doing what you believe is right.
-G.
+Contains positive lessons about faith, family love (although the father is a bit of a grump -- a no-nonsense farmer frustrated with financial problems and single parenting, but we see his love for the children by film's end), spiritual healing, and doing what you believe is right.
+Rated G.

-SCROOGE (1970).
-Albert Finney is terrific in this musical version of the Dickens’ classic.
-Warning: there are a couple of scary moments, which may be unsuitable for little ones.
+Scrooge (1970).
+Albert Finney is terrific in this musical version of the Dickens' classic.
+Warning: There are a couple of scary moments, which may be unsuitable for little ones.
 But this is a powerful and most entertaining parable about a man finding redemption.
-G.
+Rated G.